anoobbacker/leaderboard-html-css-js/README.md

 # To do
-- Automate the collecting prediction input from friends.
-- Automate fetching results of the games using API.
 - Improve the documentation
 - Improve the code to make it modular, reusable, configurable
 - Add support for localization
+- Add unit tests
+- Automate the collecting prediction input from friends.
+- Fetch match schedule, match results and particpant prediction using API.
+- Integrate with DevOps CI/CD

 # Tools used
 - Avatars generated from [Getavataaars](https://getavataaars.com).